TalLinzen/rnn_agreement/README.md

 with all of the relevant results.

-The file `experiments.py` contains the code used to run the experiments reported in the paper; see that file for examples of task and training regimes other than `PredictVerbNumber`.
+The file `experiments.py` contains the code used to run the experiments reported in the paper; see that file for examples of tasks and training regimes other than `PredictVerbNumber`.

 ## More